 It’s not a Shed…

-Among one of the oldest terraces in hackney both planning permission and listed building consent were won followed by a self build construction.
+The ‘not shed’ was built among one of the oldest terraces in Hackney.
+Both planning permission and listed building consent were won in 2020 followed by a self-led construction.
 Sitting comfortably at the back of the garden, the ‘not shed’ assumes a worn look with the use of raw materials such as raw steel and natural slate - its cracks and creases reminiscent of worn leather.

 An entrance and windows are buried in a recessed portico which offer shelter and create depth through shadow.
 The truncated pyramidal hut-like roof slopes down to meet the neighbours on either side, while concealing a ceiling space within.

-A central sky-light provides a bounty of natural light which moves around the space through the day.
-If this hole is reminiscent of the Parthenon in Rome, structurally the roof nods to the dome of St Peter’s Basilica by means of a a continuous tensile steel plate around the base (mimicking the wrought iron chain of the St. Peters).
+A central sky-light provides a bounty of natural light which moves around the space through the day, somewhat reminiscent of the Parthenon in Rome.
+Meanwhile the roof structure is retained by means of a continuous tensile steel plate around the perimeter in the same way a wrought iron chain is used around the base of the dome of St. Peters Basilica.

 • where - Hackney, London